Sorry, you need to enable JavaScript to visit this website.

 • Why is it vital to include opportunity costs and exclude sunk costs in value-based decision making?

-• How can you develop a method for identifying relevant information for every type of organisational decision?
+• How can you develop a method for identifying relevant information for every type of organizational decision?

-• What are the trade-offs of using performance measures to explicitly incentivise employees?
+• What are the trade-offs of using performance measures to explicitly incentivize employees?

 Leading with impact and confidence means bringing different concepts together, and thinking deeply about how your decision-making can create value for your organisation.
 We will explore some of the key dimensions involved: